-With the support of a large and wealthy nonprofits, Personalized Learning has been a popular educational trend in the last two decades.
+With the support of large and wealthy nonprofits, Personalized Learning has been a popular educational trend in the last two decades.
 Backed by all this funding, it may come as a surprise that studies into Personalized Learning practices have shown mediocre results.

 Which leads to an important question; why is personalized learning not showing better results?